alexiamhe93/RAMP_method/README.md

 The repository contains:

-1. The codebook used for manually coding the data.
+1. Supplementary materials A: The codebook used for manually coding the data.
 2. A Google Colab Python notebook for conducting the analysis
 3. All data required for replication